jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a re-submission.
-The only change is to move the mathjaxr package from Imports to Suggests, so that the package can be built for the Debian/GNU Linux distribution without requiring mathjaxr.
+The only change is to remove the dependency on the mathjaxr package, so that the package can be built for the Debian/GNU Linux distribution.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.